euandecoup/muse/README.md

 ## Prerequisites

-Before you begin development, ensure you have:
+Before you begin development, please ensure you have:

 - Node.js (v14 or higher)
 - npm (v6 or higher)